Who is Jesus?

 We are well aware that the Bible did not supernaturally drop down out of the sky.
 On the contrary, we know that the books of the New Testament were not formally chosen until hundreds of years after they were written and that different branches of Christianity accept different books as canon for the Old Testament.
 Even so, this was not a haphazard process.
 Books and letters for the New Testament were chosen based on the strength of the evidence that they were legitimately handed down from the earliest leaders of the Church, the Apostles, men who knew Jesus on earth and were therefore primary sources.

-The majority of Christians believe, however, that these Scriptures are inspired by God and therefore are authoritative, trustworthy, and inerrant in what they affirm about God and doctrine and “useful for teaching, rebuking, correcting, and training in righteousness….”
+The majority of Christians believe, however, that these Scriptures are inspired and breathed by God and therefore are authoritative, trustworthy, and inerrant in what they affirm about God and doctrine and “useful for teaching, rebuking, correcting, and training in righteousness….”
 [2 Timothy 3:16 (NIV)].

 Not all passages in the Bible are meant to be taken literally — though some certainly are.
 Which passages are and are not is often a matter of debate, even among Christians.